thisisbliss/bliss-go/readme.md

 - NVM

 ### Install dependencies
-1. Ensure you are using the latest LTS version of Node.
-You can verify this by checking the latest [LTS release](https://nodejs.org/en/) and comparing to the output of the `node -v` command.
+1. Make sure you have the correct version of Node.
+This can be installed for you using NVM by cd-ing in to the theme directory and running `nvm install` followed by `nvm use`.
-2. Run the `npm install` command in the root directory of the theme.
+2. Run the `npm install` command in the theme directory.

 If you have previously installed the dependencies using a different version of Node, be sure to delete the `node_modules` directory prior to installation.
 This will help avoid any incompatibility issues between different versions of nodes, particularly in the case of native extensions.